EldestGruff/Zettelkasten-Project-Ivy/README.md

 See `ARCHITECTURE.md` for a detailed structure and diagram.

-## Setup & Running with Docker Compose (Recommended)
+## Setup & Running (Fully Dockerized on Linux Host like Ivy)

 **Prerequisites:**

 *   Git
 *   Docker & Docker Compose
-*   NVIDIA GPU Drivers & NVIDIA Container Toolkit (Required on the Docker host - Ivy - for GPU acceleration in Ollama)
+*   NVIDIA GPU Drivers & NVIDIA Container Toolkit (Required on the Docker host for GPU acceleration in Ollama)

 **Steps:**